SarveshGaikwad082/ML-ClassificationCustomer-Churn-Prediction/README.md

 # Conclusion
 - The Random Forest model, after tuning and feature selection, provided a robust solution for predicting customer churn, offering a good balance between precision and recall.
 This model supports targeted retention strategies by identifying at-risk customers effectively.

+### Business Impact
+- Demonstrates how churn prediction can identify customers at high risk of leaving.
+- Helps prioritize retention efforts by focusing on high-risk customers.
+- Highlights business trade-offs by emphasizing recall to reduce missed churn cases.